"Finish your plate before you can be excused from the table."

 Forcing kids to overeat teaches them to ignore their bodies' signals that they've had enough.
 This can set them up for a lifetime of eating when not hungry.

 An article published in the Journal of the Academy of Nutrition and Dietetics highlights more examples.
 This research found that parental pressure to eat fruits and vegetables backfires.
 In fact, it discourages kids from eating produce.
 Taking a more relaxed attitude helps children learn about their internal hunger and fullness cues and taste preferences.

 Happiness at the Dinner Table

-Follow these times to promote fun and healthy meal times:
+Follow these examples to promote fun and healthy meal times:

 - Divide responsibilities.
 Provide a variety of tasty and nutritious foods for your children.
 Leave it up to your kids to determine how much to eat.

 - Plan and prepare meals together.
 Little kids can bring food from the refrigerator or pantry.
 Teens can help with slicing vegetables and monitoring food on the stove.
 Everyone in the family can request favorite vegetables, entrées and sides.